Judicial system of Ivory Coast

-The judicial system of Ivory Coast (Côte d'Ivoire) was greatly influenced by its time as a French colony.
+The judicial system of Ivory Coast was greatly influenced by its time as a French colony.
 The system has two levels.
 The lower courts include courts of appeals, courts of first instance, courts of assize, and the justice of the peace courts.
 The upper level includes the Supreme Court, the High Court of Justice, and the State Security Court.
 The remainder of the professional judiciary exists in the Central Administration of the Ministry of Justice.
 All members of the professional judiciary must hold a bachelor of law degree and can not hold an elected office while a member.

 Jurisdictions

 Ivory Coast is organized with three types of jurisdictions: non-permanent jurisdictions, permanent jurisdictions, and arbitral jurisdictions.

 Upper courts

 The upper courts of Ivory Coast include the Supreme Court, the High Court of Justice, and the State Security Court.

 Supreme Court

 The Supreme Court of Ivory Coast (Supreme Court of Côte d'Ivoire) is organized into the Judicial, Audit, Constitutional, and Administrative Chambers.